4rlm/utf8_sanitizer/README.md

 ## Usage

-You have three options for UTF8 Sanitizing your data: CSV Parsing, Data Hash of strings, or run default seed data to test.
+Options for UTF8 Sanitizing data:
+1. CSV Parsing
+2. Data Hash of strings

 #### 1. CSV Parsing
 This is a good option if you are having problems with a CSV containing non-UTF8 characters.
 Pass your file_path as a hash like below.
 Hash MUST be a SYMBOL and named `:file_path`.
 If not, default seeds will be passed as the system detects empty user input and thinks user is trying to run built-in seed data for testing.